Living in a multi-generational house: An alternative for young and old alike.

 Sample projects for multi-generational living

-The Giesserei multi-generational development has 140 apartments.
-It is home to some 240 adults and 100 children and adolescents.
+The Giesserei multi-generational development has 140 apartments and is home to some 240 adults and more than 100 children and adolescents.

 The "Im Dorf" development in Schenkon, Lucerne, has 46 apartments and various community spaces for people of all ages.
 Tenants interact with each other regularly, and decide on many issues as a group.